fractal-analytics-platform/fractal-tasks-template/DEVELOPERS_GUIDE.md

 ## Development instructions

-This instructions are only relevant *after* you completed both the `copier copy` command and the git/GitLab/GitHub initialization phase - see [README](https://github.com/fractal-analytics-platform/fractal-tasks-template#readme) for details.
+These instructions are only relevant *after* you completed both the `copier copy` command and the git/GitLab/GitHub initialization phase - see [README](https://github.com/fractal-analytics-platform/fractal-tasks-template#readme) for details.